Visiting Hong Kong Disneyland

 We loved the Star Wars Hyperspace Mountain ride which is an indoor and in the dark rollercoaster.

-Unfortunately the Iron Man Experience was still being constructed and not quite open yet but I’m sure it’s brilliant.
+Unfortunately, the Iron Man Experience was still being constructed and not quite open yet but I’m sure it will be brilliant.

 There’s all the parades that you have come to expect from Disneyland as well as the character meet and greets with all you favourites.